 - On January 1st we grabbed a single cache on the way home from double parkrun just so I could get the souvenir – 1 find

 - On January 14th I made the majority of finds for the month up near The Giddings (see You’ve Got to be Gidding) – 71 finds

 - On January 18th I attended a “Roundabout MK” event – 1 find

-- On January 28th we had a near-death experience on the hills above Brighton (see Near Death Experience) – 14 finds
+- On January 28th we had a near-death experience on the hills above Brighton (see Close to the Edge) – 14 finds

 - On January 29th we slipped in a single cache whilst visiting Brighton – 1 find

 February (36 finds)

 - February was a fairly slow caching month, with my only finds being over the period of the Tokyo marathon weekend trip with Kas from Feb 23rd to Feb 26th – 36 finds

 March (434 finds)

 - On March 10th I got off to a decent start with a trip over to the Bourn Bonanza series (see Bourn Bonanza) – 56 finds

 - On March 22nd I attended a “Roundabout MK” event that I’d organised myself – 1 find

 - On March 24th I scooted over to Hertfordshire to do the Sandon Sloth series with Izzy (see Sandon Sloth) – 40 finds

 - March 28th was Day 1 of our epic journey to try to complete the MTVO series just north of Paris (see Frouville) – 120 finds